efredericks/gvsu-cis373/assets/labs/lab5-synth.md

 Samples are small little bits of audio that will play when you activate some input.

 First, you'll need to copy the files to the device.
 On your `CIRCUITPY` drive make a folder called `audio`.
-Assuming your partner brought in sounds, copy those files over to the new `audio` directory.
+Assuming you brought in sounds, copy those files over to the new `audio` directory.

 {: .note }
 If you don't have any available sounds you can grab some from Adafruit (this is on the drum machine guide): [https://learn.adafruit.com/elements/2915137/download?type=zip](https://learn.adafruit.com/elements/2915137/download?type=zip)